HattaTechnology/MyPDF/README.md

 #### Annotation tools

-All of these are real PDF annotations: they show up correctly in Acrobat, Edge or any other reader, they survive saving and reopening, and each one is a separate `Ctrl+Z` step.
+All of these are real PDF annotations: they show up correctly, they survive saving and reopening, and each one is a separate `Ctrl+Z` step.
 Only one tool is armed at a time — press `Esc` or right-click to put it away.

 | Tool | How to use it |
 |------|---------------|